 There are many accidents that happen due to boating.
-Swimming in the same waters that boats are zooming away on can prove to be a dangerous situation.
+Swimming in the same waters that where boats are zooming by can prove to be a dangerous situation.

 Every year there are different accidents that cause injuries or worse.
 Living on a lake that has restrictions will keep swimmers and children safe from bad accidents from those who speed around the lake.

 For those lakes that do not restrict to the point of boats not being allowed on the lake, they do have restrictions on other aspects to include safety.
 For example, some lakes have a restriction on how fast a boat is able to go.
-Others have extra water patrols, and some even have lighting requirements to ensure the boat is lit up properly.
+Others have extra water patrols, and some even have lighting requirements to ensure the boat is lit properly for visibility.

 No Wake Zone

-This zone is put into place in areas like docks, marinas, bridges, and docks.
-It is to keep the area safe for everyone.
-If these zones are not enforced, then it will make it difficult for individuals to get out or dock the boat.
+This zone is put into place in areas like docks, marinas, bridges, and residential areas.
+The zone keeps the area safe for everyone.

 No Environmental Damages

 There are lakes that have strict regulations about pollution and sanitation.
 This is to help prevent damage to the local environment.
-Some lakes have restrictions on the type of engine due to the exhaust fumes.
+Some lakes have restrictions on the type of engine due to exhaust fumes and oil leakage.

-Others have different restrictions on the way you dispose of waste.
-It is so the water is protected.
-Another restriction may be the way you launch your boat.
-Launching your boat in the wrong way can erode the shoreline.
+Others have restrictions on the way you dispose of waste, so the water is protected.
+There can also be restrictions may be the way you launch your boat to prevent shoreline erosion.